 Oh yeah.
 Now that’s my kind of tour.

 So, what’d we eat?

-1. Da Enzo al 29 – Our first stop was at the family-owned restaurant (a hole in the wall, really) da Enzo al 29.
+1. Da Enzo al 29 – Our first stop was at the family-owned restaurant da Enzo al 29.
 There, we got to know our guide, Sebastiana, a bit better and were able to chat with the other members of the group while we dined on prosciutto, melon and cheese and toasted the beginning of our tour with a nice glass of prosecco.
 This particular trattoria has award-winning food but is almost impossible to get into for dinner without a reservation – try it at lunchtime, instead!

 2. Next we stopped by the wine cellar of Spirito di Vino, a restaurant that prides itself on being part of Italy’s “slow food” movement, which started as a reaction against Rome’s first McDonald’s and the concept of fast food.
-The wine cellar also happens to be 150 years older than the Colosseum and is also where the statue of Apoxyomenos was found (now he lives in the Vatican museum).
+The wine cellar also happens to be 150 years older than the Colosseum and is also where the statue of Apoxyomenos was found.
+You can see Apoxyomenos now in the Vatican museum.
 At Spirito di Vino we sampled two varieties of red wine and four small samples of food that included an amazing baked spaghetti and roasted pork over apples, while taking in the eery (but awesome!) atmosphere of their wine cellar.

 3. Feeling a little heady from three glasses of wine, we wandered slowly to Biscottificio Innocente, a famous family-owned cookie factory where the owner Stefania loaded us up with sweet treats.
 The buttery lemon-filled cookies were my personal favorite, with the Brutti ma Buoni (ugly but good) hazelnut meringues as a close second.